How does Rest Less make money

 Lacock Abbey is a country house with strong monastic roots.
 It was founded in the early 13th century by Ela, Countess of Salisbury, as a nunnery for the Augustinian order of monks.
 It remained a nunnery until the 16th century, when it was suppressed during Henry VIII’s Dissolution of the Monasteries.

 Once home to William Henry Fox Talbot (the inventor of the photographic negative), Lacock is considered Britain’s birthplace of photography.
-Today, there’s a museum on site which celebrates Fox Talbot’s life and explores the history of photography through a collection of photographic developments up to the present day.
-The Fenton Collection (a historic photographic collection) transferred to the museum from the British Film Institute in 2017 is also worth seeing.
+Today, an on-site museum celebrates Fox Talbot’s life and explores the history of photography through a collection of photographic developments up to the present day.
+The Fenton Collection (a historic photographic collection), transferred to the museum from the British Film Institute in 2017, is also worth seeing.

 Lacock Abbey has also been the site of various film and television series, including some of the Harry Potter films, The Other Boleyn Girl (2008), Jane Austen’s Pride and Prejudice (1995 BBC production), and Wolf Hall (2014).